hassansuhaib/100-days-of-code/log.md

 ### Day 24: March 7, 2020.

 **Today's Progress:** Finished 70% of JavaScript at @freeCodeCamp.
 Revised comparison operators, conditional statements and switch statement.
 As always enjoyed it.
 Peace

+### Day 25: March 8, 2020.

+**Today's Progress:** I was traveling today so I had less time to spent coding, but I managed to learn about objects in JavaScript on @freeCodeCamp.
+TBH I don't like the syntax of objects in JavaScript compared to C++ and Java.
+Peace ✌️